tomzx/ofocus-format/README.md

 `Interval format` is @periodduration (@1d, @1w, @1m, @1y)

 The `rank` appears to be a global value shared by all data types.
+It is a signed integer (32 bits).
+There can be duplicate ranks.
+It would appear that ranks might only be unique within the same level of the hierarchy in order to provide ordering.

 ## Reference